lpsinger/userguide/tutorial/receiving.rst

     # (killed or interrupted with control-C).
     gcn.listen(handler=process_gcn)

-When you run this script, you should receive a sample LIGO/Virgo GCN Notice every hour.
-For each event received, it will print output that looks like what is shown in the :ref:`offline-testing` example below.
+When you run this script you should receive a sample LIGO/Virgo GCN Notice every hour.
+For each event received it will print output that looks like what is shown in the :ref:`offline-testing` example below.

 .. note::